tnga/bowerder/README.md

 #### how it work ?

-The recommended way to use boweder to import packages, is by provide a local registry for packages installed via bower.
+The recommended way to use boweder to import packages, is by providing a local registry for packages installed via bower.
 This can be done by simply run the boweder command line tool on your target project's directory.
 *abrakadabra !!!*
 ```sh